Lion City Sailors FC: Aleksandar Ranković era

-Flying high in the AFC Champions League Two and domestic double
+AFC Champions League Two runners-up and domestic double

 With a losing streak in the ASEAN Club Championship, the Sailors turned their main focus on the inaugural AFC Champions League Two campaign, hosting Chinese club Zhejiang Professional in September.
 Club captain Hariss Harun broke the dreadlock in the 44th minute by scoring a volley from outside the box.
 In the 80th minute, Lestienne secured a 2–0 win with a skillful chip shot.
 In the next match against Indonesian side Persib Bandung at the Si Jalak Harupat Stadium on 24 October, both teams contested in a 1–1 draw after Maxime Lestienne delivered a cross towards Bailey Wright who scored a header to equalise for the Sailors.
 In the third fixture against Port at the Pathum Thani Stadium, Shawal Anuar scored a brace in the 14th and 17th minute.
 Later on, Song Ui-young scored to secure a 3–1 away win which put the Sailors at the top of the table.
 After two disappointing results which saw the opponents back from a two goal deficit, the Sailors needed to win in the final fixture to qualify for the knockout stage.

 At home game against Port on 5 December, Song Ui-young scored a hat-trick which secured a 5–2 win, seeing Lion City Sailors qualifying to the round of 16 as group winners.
 During the round of 16 match against Muangthong United on 18 February 2025, Shawal Anuar set a record for the fastest goal in the competition history (18 seconds, beating the previous record of 26 seconds by Musa Barrow).
 The Sailors went on to grab a 3–2 win.
 In the reverse fixture on 20 February, the team went on to beat Muangthong United 4–0, which saw Lion City Sailors advance to the quarter-finals.
 In the quarter-final first leg against J1 League club Sanfreece Hiroshima, Lion City Sailors were heavily defeated 6–1 at the Edion Peace Wing Hiroshima.
 However, they were awarded a 3–0 win due to the Japanese side fielding an ineligible player.
 In the home fixture, Lennart Thy opened up the account for the hosts in the 20th minute, before Sanfrece scored in the 34th minute.
 The game ended up as a draw, with the aggregate score of 4–1 for Lion City Sailors.
 Therefore, against all odds, they qualified to the semi-finals, facing Australian club Sydney FC.
-Lion City Sailors managed to defeat Sydney FC with a 2–1 aggregate score, thus booking their spot in the 2025 AFC Champions League Two final, becoming the first football team from Singapore to reach the final of the continental competition.
-They lost the final to Emirati club Sharjah FC by 1–2.
+Lion City Sailors managed to defeat Sydney FC with a 2–1 aggregate score, thus booking their spot in the first ever rebranded 2025 AFC Champions League Two final, becoming the first football team from Singapore to reach the final of the continental competition.
+They lost the final to Emirati club Sharjah by 1–2.
 In the next match, Lion City Sailors won the league title in the season final fixture against Tampines Rovers, whereas against the same opponent in the 2024–25 Singapore Cup final, a goal from Bart Ramselaar sealed a domestic double.